yatesco/seafile-docs/deploy_pro/enable_search_and_background_tasks_in_a_cluster.md

 ## The final configuration of the background node

-If you have completed all of the configuration of the background node, I hope you can compare some of the major configuration parameters.Make sure there are no omissions, which will help ensure that the cluster is running properly.
+Here is the summary of configurations at the background node that related to clustering setup.

 For **seafile.conf**: